Free Mortgage Assessment. Contact Today!!!

 First Home Super Saver

 The First Home Super Saver (FHSS) scheme allows first home buyers to save a deposit for their first home in their super account.
 A super or superannuation account is a retirement savings system in Australia, designed to help individuals save for their retirement while employed.
-Under this scheme, the government has increased the total amount of savings borrowers can release from super to collect a deposit for a home from $30,000 to $50,000.
+Under this scheme, up to $50,000 of eligible voluntary contributions may count toward the FHSS maximum release amount expenses.
+The amount released can also include associated earnings, while concessional contributions are generally included at 85% and applicable tax is withheld.
 For this, you will need a determination letter from the ATO (Australian Taxation Office) specifying the amount that can be released from your super to use as a deposit for a home loan.

 The basic idea is to help you save for a first home deposit inside your superannuation.
 Because superannuation has a favourable tax treatment, savings grow more efficiently.
 When you’re ready to buy, you can apply to withdraw these eligible voluntary contributions plus associated earnings to use when building or buying.
 You can contribute up to $15,000 per year and up to $50,000 in total into the superannuation scheme.